Property prices on the rise – again!

 What’s more, investors also face a risk-return trade-off: asset classes such as equities and listed property generally offer higher returns than cash or bonds over time, but the returns of the former tend to be much more volatile on a year-to-year basis.

-Ideally, a well-diversified yet still relatively simple portfolio might contain a mix of ETFs providing broad index-like exposure to all of these asset classes, with the weight given to growth assets like equities dependent on your risk tolerance.
+Ideally, a well-diversified yet still relatively simple portfolio might contain a mix of ETFs providing broad index-like exposure to all of these asset classes, with some additional weight also given to growth assets like equities depending on your risk tolerance.

-Again, in general, investors who are relatively early in their investment careers may be willing to accept more volatile equity exposures – as long-run returns tend to be higher, and they have time to recover from any market dips that may take place over the short to medium-term.
+Investors who are relatively early in their investment careers may be willing to accept more volatile equity exposures – as long-run returns have tended to be higher, and they have time to recover from any market dips that may take place over the short to medium-term.

 That said, all investors can have a different tolerance for investment volatility – irrespective of age.
 If in doubt, consult a financial planner to help decide the asset allocation that might suit you best.

-Step 3: Choose and review your ETF holdings
+Step 3: Choose and review an ETF Portfolio & Holdings

 For starters, history suggests that equities tend to produce the strongest returns over time, albeit with more volatility, compared to other types of investment such as cash or bonds.
 For investors seeking long-term capital growth, therefore, it’s hard to go past a high allocation to shares.